JohnWCartmell/ERScript/html/change-28-July-2025.md

 ### Overview
 1. Improve the algorithm for calculating width of text strings.
 2. Support modular approach allowing presentation in a different file to the logical model but supporting assemble and consolidate steps in er2flex.
+3. Distinguish more clearly the boundary between ER model transformation to flex and passes that are applicable to any flex diagram.
++ rename `passzero` to be `ERmodel2flex`
-3. Modify er2flex to generate a  diagram level enclosures to include all other enclosures but which excludes routes.
+4. Modify er2flex to generate a  diagram level enclosures to include all other enclosures but which excludes routes.
 (This to enable use of centre directives whilst avoiding the route and centering circularity.)
-4. Improve the y positioning to minimise the number of topdown routes that are routed back up the diagram.
+5. Improve the y positioning to minimise the number of topdown routes that are routed back up the diagram.
 In the hand drawn example below,  the current rules for `y` value, position `C` below `A` as shown on the left whereas manually, in such a case, we would position  `C` below `B`, as shown on the right.

 ![theLongAndTheShortOfIt](theLongAndTheShortOfIt.jpg)